Prabha2005/Login-Page/README.md

 # Login-Page

 This project is a Login Page GUI designed in NetBeans IDE using Java Swing components as part of Task 3 of the Full Stack Web Development training.
-The task focuses on building a simple desktop login interface using JFrame, JLabel, JTextField, JPasswordField, and JButton components.
+The task involves creating a simple desktop login interface using JFrame, JLabel, JTextField, JPasswordField, and JButton components.

 Features
 1. User-friendly Login interface